 The library collection includes a number of microform (microfiche and microfilm), theses, dissertations, and other archival materials.
-These materials are located at the old Kansas City, KS campus library facility and are not directly accessible to students.
-If you are interested in using some of these resources, please contact a library staff person to make arrangements to obtain and view this material.
+These materials are located at Shawnee, KS campus library facility and are not directly accessible to students.
+If you are interested in using some of these resources, please contact a library staff person to make arrangements to view this material.